jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/K_highest_weights_ref.rst

 -------------------------------------------------
 | ``highest_weight:K_Type p->KHighestWeight`` Defined in line number 193.
 |
-| unique highest weight of a K-type (or error if not unique)
+| Unique highest weight of a K-type (or error if not unique)
 |

 .. _highest_weight_param_p->khighestweight1: